cloud-tek/build/docs/cloud-tek.build.md

 The `Format` target works in the same way as `FormatCheck`, except for the fact that the `--no-verify` flags are NOT being added to the dotnet CLI and the target WILL CAUSE SIDE-EFFECTS.

-#### PackageBetaCheck
+#### BetaCheck

-The `PackageBetaCheck` target can be used in order to check for BETA packages within the solution irregardless of the chosen package manager.
+The `BetaCheck` target can be used in order to check for BETA packages within the solution irregardless of the chosen package manager.
 The target needs to be run **AFTER** the `Restore` target.

-- `dotnet nuke --target PackageBetaCheck`
+- `dotnet nuke --target BetaCheck`

-The `PackageBetaCheck` will cause 1 additional target to be executed before `Restore`:
+The `BetaCheck` will cause 1 additional target to be executed before `Restore`:

 - `BuildDependencyTree`

-The `PackagesBetaCheck` will check the dependency tree for any BETA packages that are unpinned in either `.csproj` using the `[]` syntax (nuget) or in the global `paket.dependencies` file (paket).
+The `BetaCheck` will check the dependency tree for any BETA packages that are unpinned in either `.csproj` using the `[]` syntax (nuget) or in the global `paket.dependencies` file (paket).
 The target will cause `dotnet list package` to execute and gather all information about semantically versioned pre-release packages.

-#### PackageOutdatedCheck
+#### OutdatedCheck

-The `PackageOutdatedCheck` target can be used in order to check for BETA packages within the solution irregardless of the chosen package manager.
+The `OutdatedCheck` target can be used in order to check for BETA packages within the solution irregardless of the chosen package manager.
 The target needs to be run **AFTER** the `Restore` target.

-- `dotnet nuke --target PackageOutdatedCheck`
+- `dotnet nuke --target OutdatedCheck`

-The `PackageOutdatedCheck` will cause 1 additional target to be executed before `Restore`:
+The `OutdatedCheck` will cause 1 additional target to be executed before `Restore`:

 - `BuildDependencyTree`

-The `PackageOutdatedCheck` will check the dependency tree for any OUTDATED packages that are unpinned in either `.csproj` using the `[]` syntax (nuget) or in the global `paket.dependencies` file (paket).
+The `OutdatedCheck` will check the dependency tree for any OUTDATED packages that are unpinned in either `.csproj` using the `[]` syntax (nuget) or in the global `paket.dependencies` file (paket).
 The target will cause `dotnet list package --outdated` to execute and gather all packages' `Latest` available versions to compare with their `Resolved` versions.

+#### VulnerabilityCheck

+The `VulnerabilityCheck` target can be used in order to check for packages which have known vulnerabiltiies.
+The command will execute `dotnet list package --vulnerable`.
+The output will be parsed and results will be emitted as telemetry.
+Currently the build does not break on this check.

 ##### Building the dependency tree

  `BuildDependencyTree` - will analyze the solution and create a map of projects' packages including their versions and pinned state.
-The target will be run before `PackageBetaCheck` or `PackageOutdatedCheck` targets.
+The target will be run before all checks requiring package information such as `BetaCheck` or `OutdatedCheck` or `VulnerabilityCheck` targets.